-Schools accredited by SAES are encouraged to use the following language on websites and in publications:
+Schools accredited by SAES are encouraged to display the "SAES Accredited" Logo and to use the following language on websites and in publications:

-The Southwestern Association of Episcopal Schools (SAES), a member of the International Council Advancing Independent School Accreditation (ICAISA), has voluntarily submitted to a rigorous and impartial review of its accreditation program and demonstrated adherence to the Council's Criteria for Effective Independent School Accreditation Practices.
-SAES is commended by ICAISA for the quality of the Associations accreditation program for its Member Schools.
-SAES is recognized by state agencies in Texas (TEPSAC) and Oklahoma (OPSAC) and by the eleven Episcopal dioceses within the six states served by SAES.
+The Southwestern Association of Episcopal Schools (SAES), a member of the International Council Advancing Independent School Accreditation (ICAISA), has voluntarily submitted to a rigorous and impartial review of its accreditation program and has demonstrated adherence to the Council's Criteria for Effective Independent School Accreditation Practices.
+SAES is commended by ICAISA for the quality of the Association's accreditation program for its Member Schools.
+SAES is recognized by state accreditation commissions in Texas (TEPSAC) and Oklahoma (OPSAC) and by the ten Episcopal dioceses within the six states served by SAES.